cwcon/push/index.md

   [submit a pull request](https://github.com/cwcon/push/pulls) with your contribution for discussion, refinement, and ultimately inclusion in the journal’s codebase.

-* **Open Review**: For publications in established areas of inquiry that serve as gate-keeping organizations, double-blind peer review (usually by only a couple of people, at the discretion of an editor) will suffice.
-But *Push* is not just some gate-keeper; its purpose isn’t simply to block research.
-All who wish to [contribute](/contribute/) to *Push* should be as invested in producing a quality publication with quality articles as much as they are invested in helping develop researchers who submit their work.
+* **Open Review**: Publications in established areas of inquiry can rely on double-blind peer review (usually by only a couple of people, at the discretion of an editor) to accomplish their gate-keeping function.

+  *Push* is not just a gate-keeper; in addition to reviewing research, contributors to the journal will to explicitly and directly help develop the work of others prior to publication.
+Anyone who wishes to [contribute](/contribute/) to *Push* should be as invested in producing a quality publication with quality articles as much as they are invested in helping develop researchers who submit their work.

   Research into source code as part of the written rhetorical act represents a very new area of inquiry, with few established experts. *Push* aims to identify and develop those experts through a